North West London Support Group

 Venue and times:

-Evening meetings take place in the Atrium of the Royal Free Hospital, Pond Street NW3 2QG, and are timed for 7.15pm for a 7.30 start and end by 9pm.
+Evening meetings take place in the Atrium of the Royal Free Hospital, Pond Street NW3 2QG, and are timed for 19:15 for a 19:30 start, and end by 21:00.

 We serve tea and coffee at both venues, giving people a chance to meet and chat.
 Please check this page for the date and times of the next meeting.

-Tea and coffee will be served prior to the talk.
+Tea and coffee will be served prior to the talk with a suggested donation of £2.00

 Previous speakers and events